LowLevel73/pipesmith/README.md

 The steps are combined using the Cartesian product, similar to `itertools.product`.
 Afterward, combinations that do not meet the user-defined conditions are filtered out.

-Once you have the valid combinations, you can loop through them and execute each combination in sequence.
+**pipesmith** provides a list of valid combinations of steps, which you can then loop through and execute in your own code.

 ### Version